JuliaFEM/juliafem.github.io/examples/2017-08-16-natural-frequency-calculation.md

 ---
+layout: example
 title: Natural Frequency Calculation Example
 author: Marja Rapo
+date: 2017-08-21 17:30:00 +0300
 categories: eigenmodes juliafem-0.3.3
 ---

-Simulation is done using JuliaFEM v0.3.3.
+The analysis is performed with JuliaFEM v0.3.3.

 ### The model

 The example model is a bracket that is attached to two adapter plates via tie contacts.
 The adapter plates are constrained from one of their side as fixed.

 <img src="{{ site.url }}/assets/2017-08-16-natural-frequency-calculation/mesh.PNG">